SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/getting-started-siwx917-rcp.md

 ### Hardware Requirements

-The following hardware devices are required for executing Matter over Wi-Fi:
+The following hardware devices are required for this example:

 - SiWx917 WiFi 6 and Bluetooth LE Co-processor Radio Board
   - BRD4346A